Azure/azure-docs-sdk-dotnet/api/overview/azure/preview/provisioning.cosmosdb-readme.md

 ## Key concepts

 This library allows you to specify your infrastructure in a declarative style using dotnet.
-You can then use azd to deploy your infrastructure to Azure diretly without needing to write or maintain bicep or arm templates.
+You can then use azd to deploy your infrastructure to Azure directly without needing to write or maintain bicep or arm templates.

 ## Examples